Kiosk Mode: Does Android have it?

-There are many reasons to use kiosk mode on a device — everything from self-ordering systems to digital signage, mobile point-of-sale systems, and more are ideal situations for kiosks.
+There are many reasons to use kiosk mode — everything from self-ordering to digital signage, mobile point-of-sale, and more are ideal situations for kiosks.
 Using a platform like Android, you can enable kiosk mode to lock down kiosks to stop end users from exiting the kiosk app or accessing the device settings.
-But what is the difference between “kiosk mode” and “kiosk software”?

 What is kiosk mode?